AdobeDocs/analytics-platform.en/help/content-analytics/config/guided.md

 >[!CONTEXTUALHELP]
 >id="aca_onboarding_dataview_change_dialog"
 >title="New data view"
->abstract="The selection of a new data view results in an update to that data view to include Content Analytics metrics and dimensions.
-If necessary, the associated connection is also updated to include Content Analytics datasets.
-The connection and data view that are currently configured for Content Analytics are not modified."
+>abstract="You have selected a new data view for this configuration.
+The new data view will be updated to include Content Analytics metrics and dimensions.
+These metrics and dimensions will be removed from the originally selected data view.<br/><br/>If a different connection is associated with the new data view then the connection will be updated to include Content Analytics datasets.
+The Content Analytics datasets are not removed from the originally selected connection."

 >[!CONTEXTUALHELP]
 >id="aca_onboarding_dataview_current_cleanup_labels_dialog"